Prado Museum in Madrid Tickets and Tours

 Behind the museum, up the stairs, is the fabulous church of San Jerónimo el Real; the views from the museum are breathtaking.
 When you finish your visit you can walk to Cibeles and from there go down to the centre along Gran Vía towards the Metropolitan building, one of the most emblematic in Madrid.

 Very close to the Prado is also the Reina Sofía Museum, highly recommended for art lovers.
-Here is a practical guide to help you organise your visit to the Reina Sofía: Museum Madrid Reina Sofia Tickets.
+Here is a practical guide to help you organise your visit to the Reina Sofía: Reina Sofia Museum in Madrid Tickets and Tours.

 If you visit the Prado Museum with children, there is an audio guide with video adapted for them, which will help them get to know art in a fun way.